93digital/animated-typing-effect/README.txt

 License: GPL v3
 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html

-Create an animated typing effect that allows words to be 'typed out/’ on to a post or page.
+Create an animated typing effect that allows words to be 'typed out’ on to a post or page.

 == Description ==